hellonate1/tempo-trusted-4/SUPABASE_SETUP.md

 # Supabase Setup Guide

-To enable the sign up functionality in your ReviewHub application, you need to set up Supabase and configure the environment variables.
+To enable the sign up functionality in your TrustedGoods application, you need to set up Supabase and configure the environment variables.

 ## Step 1: Create a Supabase Project